TepeLabs/tepe-app/README.md

 <img src="./website_images/2-home.png" width="600"/>

-### 3. Create or import a Secret address
+### 2. Create or import a Secret address

+To exist on the blockchain, you need a Secret address.
+You can create one, in which case you'll need to go get some (free) test `scrt` from the [Secret faucet](https://faucet.pulsar.scrttestnet.com/).  `scrt` is how you'll pay for all of the contract transactions (like instantiating a Tepe contract, minting NFTs, changing metadata, etc.)

 If you already have a Secret address for the Pulsar-2 testnet, you can import it:

 <img src="./website_images/3-wallet.png" width="600"/>

-Or else you can create a new one, though it will need some (free) test scrt.
-You can get some through the [Secret faucet](https://faucet.pulsar.scrttestnet.com/).

 Afterward, you should see an address listed in the wallet page:

 <img src="./website_images/4-address.png" width="600"/>

-### 4. Use the address book to store important addressses
+### 3. Use the address book to store important addressses

-You can paste the public Secret address and a nickname for as many addresses as you want, to help with minting and transferring NFTs.
+You can paste the public Secret address and a nickname for as many addresses as you want, to make it easier when you mint and transfer NFTs.

 <img src="./website_images/5-addressbook.png" width="600"/>

-### 5. Create a Tepe channel
+### 4. Create a Tepe channel

 We can now create a channel -- which instantiates a new version of our Tepe smart contract on the Secret testnet.

 <img src="./website_images/6-channel_creation.png" width="600"/>

-Unlike contract instantiation on chains like Ethereum, which cost a lot of gas each time, on Secret you only pay a lot of gas for uploading the contract blueprint.
+Unlike contract instantiation on chains like Ethereum, which cost a lot of gas each time, on Secret you only pay a lot of gas once when you upload the contract blueprint.
 Each instantiation afterward is cheap, so you can make new channels (each their own instance of the contract we wrote) to your heart's content.

 You can then enter the channel, and should see the following

 <img src="./website_images/7-channel.png" width="600"/>

-### 6. Upload content to IPFS
+### 5. Upload content to IPFS

-The contract only stores the password necessary to decrypt a file.
+The contract's private state only stores the password necessary to decrypt a file.
 The file itself, after encryption, can be stashed anywhere.
 We use IPFS to store the encrypted file, but you can do whatever you want (like host the file yourself, use a completely public google drive link, etc.).

+If you are using a packaged version of the app, this is handled automatically for you.
+If you are compiling yourself from the source code in this repo, you'll need to set up file hosting.

-If you want to use IPFS, you need a gateway that will allow you to upload -- the easiest way we found was to create a free infura account
+If you want to use IPFS, you need a gateway that will allow you to upload -- the easiest way we found was to create a free Infura account
 (though it requires a credit card in case you store more than 5GB).
 If you go this route, save a file `.env` in the local directory and enter the necessary API data that infura gives you:
 ```